jenskutilek/nibLib/README.md

 ## Known bugs

 * This is a development version, everything may be broken.
-* Only the rectangular nib will trace outlines using lines and curves, the other modes currently only produce line segments.
 * The "Ellipse" nib is broken, but you can use the Superellipse with a superness setting of 2.0 instead.